Top 10 Tips for Efficient Yet Effective Root Cause Analysis

 1. Be Prepared

-Before an accident or incident happens, you should prepare for having effective and efficient investigations.
+Before an accident or incident happens, you should prepare to have effective and efficient investigations.
 How do you do that?
 First, start by reviewing the resources in your TapRooT® Books.

 Book 2, TapRooT® Root Cause Analysis Implementation, provides a checklist for implementing the TapRooT® System to achieve efficient and effective root cause analysis.
 But there is more.
 It includes Appendix A, A Sample Problem Reporting and Root Cause Analysis Guide, to help you develop your investigation policy.
 Also, it includes Appendix B, an Incident Reporting Form, to help collect initial information about an incident.